Generic name: mometasone [ moe-MET-a-sone-FURE-oh-ate ]

-- Sores or ulcers in the nose, recent—Mometasone may prevent proper healing of these conditions.
+- Sores or ulcers in the nose, recent—This medicine may prevent proper healing of these conditions.

 - Liver disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Your doctor will insert mometasone into one of your sinuses using a Delivery System.
+Your doctor will insert this medicine into one of your sinuses using a Delivery System.
 It will dissolve and slowly release the medicine for up to 90 days.
 Your doctor may also remove the implant at Day 90 or earlier.

 Use saline irrigations (nasal wash) or nasal sprays regularly while having this implant.

-Be extra careful when sneezing and avoid forceful nose blowing during treatment with mometasone.
+Be extra careful when sneezing and avoid forceful nose blowing during treatment with this medicine.
 The implant softens over time and may accidentally be removed from your nose.
 Call your doctor right away if you think the implant has been removed from your nose.

-Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during treatment with mometasone.
+Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during treatment with this medicine.
 Your doctor may want your eyes be checked by an ophthalmologist (eye doctor).

-Mometasone may cause serious allergic reactions, including angioedema.
-This can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using mometasone.
+This medicine may cause serious allergic reactions, including angioedema, which can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

-You may get infections more easily while using mometasone.
+You may get infections more easily while using this medicine.
 Tell your doctor right away if you have been exposed to someone with chickenpox or measles.
-Also tell your doctor if you develop white patches or sores in your nose while you are using mometasone.
+Also tell your doctor if you develop white patches or sores in your nose while you are using this medicine.

-Using too much of mometasone or using it for a long time may increase your risk of having adrenal gland problems.
-Talk to your doctor if you have more than one of these symptoms while you are using mometasone: darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.
+Using too much of this medicine or using it for a long time may increase your risk of having adrenal gland problems.
+Talk to your doctor right away if you have darkening of the skin, diarrhea, dizziness, fainting, loss of appetite, mental depression, nausea, skin rash, unusual tiredness or weakness, or vomiting.